Chris McCann

-Christopher John McCann (born 21 July 1987) is an Irish professional footballer who plays as a midfielder for 1874 Northwich.
+Christopher John McCann (born 21 July 1987) is an Irish former professional footballer who played as a midfielder.

 Club career

 Burnley

 McCann was born in Dublin, County Dublin.
 He was brought over to Lancashire from the Irish club Home Farm, alongside Martin Reilly after going on a trial at Burnley earlier this year.
 McCann progressed through the youth system at Burnley in the 2004–05 season, reaching the Alliance Cup northern final in a losing effort.

 McCann was promoted to the first team by manager Steve Cotterill in the 2005–06 pre–season matches.
 He made his senior debut in the 2005–06 season, coming onto the pitch as an early substitute in the 4–0 win against Coventry City on 13 August 2005.
 McCann scored his first senior goal on 27 September 2005, in the 3–0 win against Ipswich Town.
 McCann then became involved in the first team, with his playing time coming from the substitute bench.
 He then scored his second goal of the season, in a 1–1 draw against Queens Park Rangers on 2 January 2006.
 The next day on 3 January 2006, McCann signed his first professional contract with Burnley on a three-and-a-half-year contract.
 Following this, he said his target "was too cement a place in the club's first team".
 For the rest of the 2005–06 season, McCann fulfilled his target, making number of starts for Burnley.
 This resulted in him earning seven awards at the club's award ceremony, including the Young Player of the Year award.
 At the end of the 2005–06 season, he made twenty–seven appearances and scoring two times in all competitions.